ChromeDevTools/debugger-protocol-viewer/pages/index.md

 });

 const data = await Main.MainImpl.sendOverProtocol("Page.captureScreenshot");</pre>

+<p>Note that this method is basically reaching into internals of the DevTools source code and there is no guarantee that it'd continue to work as DevTools evolves.

 <h3 id="extension">DevTools protocol via Chrome extension</h3>
 <p>To allow chrome extensions to interact with the protocol, we introduced